-- British and American English are not exactly the same; however, most rules of technical writing are common - Differences include: - spelling differs for a small number of words, colour vs. color, programme vs. program, modelling / modeling, characterise / characterize connexion / connection, centre / center - punctuation: use of quotation marks; format of dates - idioms: words or phrases with special meaning
+- British and American English are not exactly the same; however, most rules of technical writing are the same - Differences include: - spelling differs for a small number of words: colour vs. color, programme vs. program, modelling / modeling, characterise / characterize connexion / connection, centre / center - ► punctuation use of quotation marks; format of dates - ► collective nouns treated as plural in British English GE have announced a new CT scanner. - ▶ idioms words or phrases with special meaning